-What is the best music software (DAW) this year?
+What is the best music production software (DAW)?

 Every year this question arises much discussion on electronic music forums and social networks.
 Opinions are divided…some producers even says that this top is pointless anyway because any producer will use the program that already used…or…that did not matter what music software you use, a good producer can make music using any DAW.
 BUT, you’ll notice the same names year after year in the top positions of the charts on music production websites, forums, blogs, etc..